jhap1982/giveituruguay/2003/2003-06-11 - New Orleands Arena, New Orleands, LA, USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-By the Way
+2. By the Way
-Scar Tissue
+3. Scar Tissue
-Around the World
+4. Around the World
-Universally Speaking
+5. Universally Speaking
-Latest Disgrace tease
+6. Latest Disgrace tease
-Parallel Universe
+7. Parallel Universe
-I Feel Love part of JOHN
+8. I Feel Love part of JOHN
-The Zephyr Song
+9. The Zephyr Song
-Throw Away Your Television
+10. Throw Away Your Television
-Havana Affair
+11. Havana Affair
-If You Have to Ask
+12. If You Have to Ask
-Hardcore Jollies tease
+13. Hardcore Jollies tease
-Otherside
+14. Otherside
-Don't Forget Me
+15. Don't Forget Me
-Apache Rose Peacock part of
+16. Apache Rose Peacock part of
-London Calling tease
+17. London Calling tease
-Right on Time
+18. Right on Time
-I Could Have Lied
+19. I Could Have Lied
-Can't Stop
+20. Can't Stop
-Californication
+21. Californication
-Give It Away
+22. Give It Away
-ENCORE BREAK
+<br> ENCORE BREAK
-Under the Bridge
+23. Under the Bridge
-Search and Destroy
+24. Search and Destroy
-Outro Jam
+25. Outro Jam

 ## Notes